jinlow/rustorithms/README.md

+# rustorithms
-# Exploring Grokking Algorithms With Rust
+## Exploring Grokking Algorithms With Rust
 Working through examples from the book Grokking Algorithms by Aditya Bhargava.
 This repo is largely to explore Rust a little more.

 The following algorithms have been implemented using Rust as examples of topics inspired by the book.